Home

 Google+

 All material on this website is copyright © 2011 Colin D. MacLeod.
 This copyright applies worldwide as well as on the internet.
+While every effort has been made to ensure that the content of this website is accurate, it is provided on an 'as is' basis and there is no guarentee that it is correct.
+Any advice provided on this web-site is for educational and training purposes only, and it is up to the user to ensure that it is both suitable for any projects that they wish to apply it to and that it is correct.
 While you are welcome to consult this material while on this website, please do not copy it for use on other websites or for any other purpose without express written permission.
 Any links to this material from websites other than those of GISinEcology.com must use 'Unmasked Forwarding' so that the original source of this information is clear at all times.
 In addition, this information should not be used for teaching, educational or commercial purposes without prior consent.
 To discuss any copyright issues, including permission to use information from this website for other purposes, please email info@GISinEcology.com

 Send mail to webmaster@gisinecology.com with questions or comments about this web site.